 On Verge Of Impeachment Vote, First-Term, Moderate Democrats Weigh A Political Risk

-Last month, Democratic Freshman Elaine Luria of Virginia took a giant, political risk.
+Last month, Democratic freshman Rep. Elaine Luria of Virginia took a giant, political risk.

 The veteran Navy commander released a dramatic, 2-minute video declaring her support for the formal House impeachment inquiry.